G. A. Moore: Coaching career

-Personal life
+Personal life and death

-Moore married fellow pilot point alum Lois Ann after they began dating while in college together.
+Moore married fellow Pilot Point alum Lois Ann after they began dating while in college together.
 The couple have three daughters and one son.
-Moore's son, Gary Don, coached as an assistant for him while at Celina and Pilot Point.
+Moore's son, Gary Don, coached as an assistant for him while at Celina, Pilot Point and Aubrey.
 After Moore's first retirement, Gary Don moved onto become an assistant coach at Plano West and Plano East.
 Gary Don left coaching after being diagnosed with Lou Gehrig's Disease.
 Around 2005, G. A. Moore was forced to retire due to lack of energy.
 He sought treatment for blockages in his heart by means of stents.
-He claims this has helped him return to normal.
-He now resides working on his 200 acre ranch outside of Pilot Point.
-Moore is a pastor at Pilot Point's Mustang Baptist Church.
+He claimed this helped him return to normal.
+He resided working on his 200-acre ranch outside of Pilot Point.
+Moore was a pastor at Pilot Point's Mustang Baptist Church.

+Moore died on September 5, 2025, at the age of 86.